 - Ledge Bats: Bats and other enemy types sometimes serve this purpose.

-- Limit Break: By pressing L, your character executes a strong attack the uses some of the special gauge.
+- Limit Break: By pressing L, your character executes a strong attack that uses up some of the special gauge.
 Goku and Krillin can power theirs up by holding R to charge up their Ki first, allowing them to automatically follow up their attack with a Ki blast, the strenght of which depends on its charge level before they used the Limit Break.
-In VS mode, Goku, Jackie, Tien and Piccolo all have a highly-damaging super move that can be performed by pressing L and R at the same time with full Ki, but using it drains the bar completely.
+In 1-on-1 fights, Goku, Jackie, Tien and Piccolo have a highly-damaging super move that can be performed by pressing L and R at the same time, they need a full Ki gauge and using it drains the bar completely.

 - Marathon Level: Every single one.

 - Mercy Invincibility: You get some if you're knocked down.

 - Palette Swap: The color palette of enemies let's you know what kind of attacks they have.
 This is especially important for the red multi-legged robots, which explode for large amounts of damage when they die.

 - One-Hit Kill: Akuman can kill any enemy in a single hit with his Devilmite Beam, including bosses, but it takes an entire maxed out Ki bar to perform, takes an eternity to charge and is easily interrupted.